russellf9/webstorm-presentation/README.md

 1. Open Source Control - `⌘9`
 1. Select the files or file to commit
 1. `⌘K`
-1. Use tab to focus on the commit button
+1. Use tab to focus on the commit button and select
 1. Push - `⇧⌘K`
-1.
+1. Use tab to focus on the push button and select